 NON-PSA ME: Even if the English word “propitiation” is a proper translation of the Greek word “hilasterion” which is translated as mercy seat 28 times in the Greek Septuagint, it would still only mean Jesus’s death for sin averts God’s wrath from us.
 It would say nothing about Jesus absorbing God’s wrath.
-How do you go from: “Jesus’s death AVERTS God’s wrath from us because Jesus ABSORBED God’s wrath for us?”
+What is the biblical evidence to say: “Jesus’s death AVERTS God’s wrath from us because Jesus ABSORBED God’s wrath for us?”

 AFFIRMING PSA: The Bible says the wages of sin is death.
-We have to have Jesus being punished by God for our sins because Jesus takes the penalty—our wages—which is death.
+We have to have Jesus being punished by God’s wrath for our sins because Jesus takes the penalty—our wages—which is death.

-NON-PSA ME: I agree that Jesus takes the penalty of our sins, which is death, but that is the farthest we can take the idea of punishment.
-But that doesn’t require that God is the Punisher!
+NON-PSA ME: I agree that Jesus takes the consequential penalty of our sins, which is death, but that is the farthest we can take the idea of punishment.
+None of that requires the extra addition that God is the Punisher!
 The Bible says God “handed Jesus” over to death and “delivered Jesus up” to death.
 We also know his death was determined by God and not accident.
 Yet it says nothing about personally punishing Jesus in wrath to extract payment for sins.
 That has to be assumed.
 To the degree PSA includes this assumption is to the degree we should not consider it explicitly taught in the Bible.

 AFFIRMING PSA: But our sins offended God’s justice and put us in debt to His justice.
 For God to be just, He needed His justice to be satisfied through re-payment of sins before He could extend us forgiveness.
 By punishing Jesus for our sins, God justice is paid in full.